nigelbayliss/optimizer-examples/sql_quarantine/README.md

 Next, run "example2.sql."
 This script should run in its entirety to clean up database resource manager (which otherwise imposes a 5 second time limit on SQL statements)

+Spooled output is included - see example1.lst and example2.lst

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.
    <br/>-- They are NOT supported by Oracle World Wide Technical Support.